New York Car Insurance [Rates + Cheap Coverage Guide]

 What do these coverage options mean?

-- Liability Coverage: Liability covers the harm you cause in an accident that might lead to expenses on account of personal injury and property damage.
+- Liability Coverage: Liability car insurance covers the harm you cause in an accident that might lead to expenses on account of personal injury and property damage.
 In New York, there’s a higher liability limit if the accident leads to death/deaths of passengers.

 - No Fault or Personal Injury Protection Coverage: PIP pays for the medical expenses, lost earnings, and other reasonable expenses due to an injury to you or other passengers in the car or pedestrians irrespective of your fault.